-I was disappointed to hear my application was unsuccessful.
+I was disappointed to discover that my application was unsuccessful.

 Remember, if you have CCJ's, Defaults or Missed payments, Explaining why these occurred can help them understand the situation more clearly.

-Keep it human, Explain about a new job, Promotion or Increase in your Annual Salary.
+Keep it human, Explain about a new job, Promotion or Increase in your Annual Salary if you like.

 Email or Post your appeal